 Although there are few marked trails, the sandstone cliffs and canyons invite short hikes.
 Boat tours to Rainbow Bridge National Monument leave daily from Halls Crossing Marina.
 For a bird's eye view, scenic flights are available at the Cal Black Memorial Airport, also at Halls Crossing.
 Campgrounds are operated by both the National Park Service and the concessionaire.

 Fry Canyon, forty miles southeast of Hite Marina on Utah Highway 95, was once a busy hub of uranium mining.

 Popular day tours include the Maze District of Canyonlands and Capitol Reef National Parks, Goblin Valley State Park, the Burr Trail, the Henry Mountains, and Monument Valley Navajo Tribal Park.
-The John Atlantic Burr Ferry crosses daily between Halls Crossing and Bullfrog Marinas on a regular schedule.
+The Charles Hall Ferry crosses daily between Halls Crossing and Bullfrog Marinas on a regular schedule.
 The ferry accommodates large motorhomes.
 Full services.

 Calvin Black Memorial Airport

 Located on Utah 276, ten miles from Halls Crossing Marina on Lake Powell, this airport maintains a 5700-foot paved runway, a beacon, low/medium or high intensity runway lights, and a shuttle to the marina.
 The terminal building is staffed 24 hours a day by fixed base operator.
 There are twenty tie downs but no hangar facility.
 Lo Lead, Jet A, and automobile fuels are available.
 The airport is solar powered.